LSanten/MMS-Bubbles/Zettelkasten/MESH-CAPSTONE-C.md

 # IDEA: A visual space to create and share, organize, archive and collaborate on snippets

+like this website does for tech projects https://hackaday.io/project/192688-the-open-book

 ## A bulletin board is one way to visualize it
 Bulletin board or living room for emotions, needs, and offers on a virtual plaza